 Ice: Applying a cold compress, such as an ice pack, to bedbug bites can help reduce itching, swelling, and redness.
 Ice numbs the nerve endings in the skin, providing temporary relief from itching and discomfort.

 Tea tree oil: Tea tree oil has antiseptic and anti-inflammatory properties that make it practical for treating insect bites, including bedbug bites.
-To use, dilute the tea tree oil with carrier oil, such as coconut oil, and apply it to the affected area using a cotton ball or cotton swab.
+To use, dilute the tea tree oil with a carrier oil, such as coconut oil, and apply it to the affected area using a cotton ball or swab.

 Calamine lotion: Calamine lotion is a topical treatment that contains zinc oxide, which has been shown to have a calming effect on irritated skin.
 Calamine lotion can be applied to bedbug bites to reduce itching and soothe the skin.